tirthGajjar/openops/.github/ISSUE_TEMPLATE/custom_template.md

 Please add screenshots and logs wherever applicable

 ## Your environment (OS, browser, version, etc.).
-Elaborate about yor specific setup which adds more context to the issue
+Elaborate about your specific setup which adds more context to the issue

 ## Additional Context
 Add any other context or screenshots about the issue here.